meilisearch/specifications/text/0118-search-api.md

 ##### 3.1.11.3. stopWords

-Attributes defined in the `stopWords` index setting are counted as words regarding `cropLength`.
+Terms defined in the `stopWords` index setting are counted as words regarding `cropLength`.

 ##### 3.1.11.3.
 Tokenizer Separators